slbouknight/facial-recognition/README.md

     - The trained model files can be downloaded from https://talhassner.github.io/home/publication/2015_CVPR

  ## Project Functionality
  The main functionalities of the project include facial location, expression classification, age/gender estimation, and facial mapping (landmarks).
 All of which can be performed on images, videos, or real-time via webcam.
-All image/video data can be edited by adding to the images file then adjusting the specific pathway.
+All image/video data can be edited by adding to the images folder then adjusting the specific pathway.
 Here are a few screenshots demonstrating these functionalities on images:
 ### Facial Recognition
 <img src="https://github.com/slbouknight/facial-recognition/blob/main/images/demo/facial-recognition.png" width="400" height="300" />